neo4j-partners/hands-on-lab-neo4j-and-azure/Lab_7_Agent_Memory/README.md

 **Short-Term Memory** stores conversation history as `Message` nodes with embeddings.
 This lets the agent semantically search past messages — not just replay them in order, but find the most relevant past exchanges for the current question.
 Messages are grouped into conversations by session, and entities are automatically extracted during ingestion.

 **Long-Term Memory** stores structured knowledge as entities, facts, and preferences.
-Entities (people, organizations, locations, etc.) are deduplicated using configurable strategies (exact, fuzzy, semantic, or composite matching).
+Entities follow the **POLE+O** classification — **P**erson, **O**bject, **L**ocation, **E**vent, **O**rganization — and are deduplicated using configurable strategies (exact, fuzzy, semantic, or composite matching).
 Facts are stored as Subject-Predicate-Object triples (e.g., "Apple → manufactures → iPhone").
 Preferences capture user-specific information with category and context.

-**Reasoning Memory** captures traces of past agent behavior — what tasks were attempted, what tools were called, whether they succeeded or failed, and how long they took.
-When the agent encounters a similar task later, it can retrieve these traces to learn from its own experience.
+**Reasoning Memory** captures traces of the agent's ReAct cycle (Reason → Act → Observe).
+Each trace records the task description, steps taken, tools called, outcome, and success/failure status.
+When the agent encounters a similar task later, it can retrieve these traces to reuse successful strategies or avoid repeating failures.

 ### Memory Context Provider